galaxyproject/galaxy-language-server/client/README.md

 This Python version is used to create a virtual environment in which the language server will be installed.

 ## Troubleshooting

 If you encounter any problem during the language server installation, open the Visual Studio Code `Console log` and then find any error message with the `[gls]` prefix.
 You can access this log from the menu `Help > Toggle Developer Tools > Console`.
 Then, search the issues [here](https://github.com/galaxyproject/galaxy-language-server/issues) to check whether the problem already has a solution.
 If not, please feel free to open a new issue including the error message from the console log.

 Some possible errors:

 - ``The selected file is not a valid Python <version> path!``.
 This message will appear if you select a Python binary that is not compatible with the required version.
 You will be given a chance to select the correct version the next time the extension gets activated.
 You can force it by reloading the extension or restarting VScode.

 # Configuration
-You can customize some of the features with various settings either placing them in the settings.json file in your workspace or editing them through the Settings Editor UI.

 You can customize some of the features with various settings either placing them in the `.vscode/settings.json` file in your workspace or editing them through the Settings Editor UI.